 Students may request to have a specific roommate, but should do so before June 1 for the upcoming fall semester.
 This request will be honored as long as both students specify on their contract that they are interested in living together before June 1.
 If a student does not request a

 specific roommate/suitemate, they will be paired based on their completed roommate survey.
-Formal notice of all room and roommate/suitemate assignments will be mailed out in mid-July for the upcoming fall semester.
+Formal notice of all room and roommate/suitemate assignments will be mailed out by late June for the upcoming fall semester.
 Eureka College attempts to respond to each and every request.

 Students interested in switching rooms/roommates must talk with their RA and the Director of Residence Life.
 No room changes will be granted during the first two weeks of the semester.

 The State of Illinois law provides that any person less than 21 years of age who attempts to purchase, possess, consume, or transport any alcoholic beverages within Illinois is subject to fine or imprisonment or both.
 The College does not condone violation of the law with respect to underage drinking.
 Eureka College’s full alcohol and other drug policy is located in the Student Handbook.

 Neither smoking nor vaping is permitted in any residence hall or any other building on campus.
 Students are permitted to smoke outside but must be at least 15 feet from the building.
 Smoking receptacles are located near most buildings on campus.

 If there is any damage or vandalism done in the residence halls on campus and the College cannot identify responsible individuals, the College may require that all of the residents of that floor and/or building pay a prorated group charge to cover the cost of the damage.